w3c/window-management/EXPLAINER.md

 ```

 The least invasive way to support multi-screen window placement is to specify
-positional coordinates relative to the origin of the primary screen within the
+positional coordinates relative to a multi-screen origin (e.g. top-left of the
-existing API surfaces.
+primary screen) in existing API surfaces.
 Coordinates are currently specified as
 [CSS pixels](https://drafts.csswg.org/css-values-4/#px) relative to the
 [web exposed screen area](https://drafts.csswg.org/cssom-view/#web-exposed-screen-area),
 which refers to a singular output device.
-Those definitions should be updated to
+Those definitions would be updated to
 clarify the behavior in multi-screen environments.

-Most browser implementations already use coordinates relative to the primary
+Most browser implementations already use coordinates relative to a multi-screen
-screen, but may clamp placements to the current screen, rather than allowing
+origin, but may clamp placement within the current screen, rather than allowing
 placement on other screens.
 Implementation-specific behaviors may be acceptable,
-but specifications should permit placing windows on other screens, in accordance
+but aforementioned existing specifications would permit placing windows on other
-with the requested coordinates and any applicable user permissions.
+screens, in accordance with the requested coordinates and any applicable user
+permissions.

 This aspect of the proposal matches the existing behavior of some browsers,
 requires no API shape changes, and seems like the simplest option available, but